tamediadigital/tx-chef/readme.md

 - `DEBUG_EUREST` will you use the `__test__/fixtures/bkw-atrium.html` instead of scraping real Werdino (Eurest) webpage
 - `DEBUG_ATRIUM` will use the `__test__/fixtures/werdino.html` instead of scraping the real Atrium webpage

-### Chromium Lambda Layer

-The chromium executable is made available to the Lambda function via a AWS Lambda layer.
-The zip file was created using this process: https://www.npmjs.com/package/@sparticuz/chromium#aws-ambda-layer and then uploaded to AWS S3.
-The ARN from the S3 location of the chromium.zip file was then added to the `layers` value in the serverless.yaml file.